 Jungle Mobile Lab is LEGO set 60160-1.
-It has a score of 91.
-This is good compared to all other sets.
-The set is recommended by 1 reviews, based on 4 scored reviews and 8 reviews total.
-It is ranked in the top 12.71% scored sets on Brick Insights.
+It has a score of 87.
+This is average compared to all other sets.
+The set is recommended by 0 reviews, based on 4 scored reviews and 8 reviews total.
+It is ranked in the top 28.4% scored sets on Brick Insights.
 We know this set was released in 2017, and it is categorised in City.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.